kaishen33/Project3/README.md

 On the home page, the user can log into the game, but if the user cannot login, the user will have to signup using the signup page.

-##### Navigating Members page
+##### Navigating Store page

-Once logged in the user will be redirected to their members page where the rental spaces they have listed and the spaces they've reserved are shown.
+Once logged in the user will be redirected to the store page to buy equipment and potions.
+These items will increase stats of the player.

-Clicking on the arrow for the `Details` button will reveal the details of the listings and reservations.

-`Delete Listing` will remove their listing from the database.

-`Delete Rental` will cancel their reservation.
+However, there is a limit on how many items a player can buy, because of limited currency call Gil.

-##### Browsing Rentals
+##### Level #

+Once the player feels ready for combat, he/she can click on the "Continue Adventure" button.

 To access the browse function, click on `Browse Rentals` from the navbar.